 Oh!
 Before proceeding any further let me clarify the definition of a cosmetologist for you.
 A cosmetologist is someone who is a person licensed in beautifying your hair, nails, and skin.

-Now that we know the definition, let us learn the important traits.
+Now that we know the definition, let us learn the important traits and required skills to become a cosmetologist.

 Yes!
 This is the first trait you have to nail for a career in cosmetology.
 Think about meeting all the different customers with different natures.
-You won’t be able to make customers feel at ease at your salon if you aren’t friendly.
+You won’t be able to make customers feel at ease at your salon if you aren’t friendly (no just your high school diploma won’t do that!)

 You don’t want someone who is grumpy to come up to you and speak to you rudely.
 By having friendly behavior you can earn loyal and happy customers (meaning more revenue!).
-If you are looking for a cosmetology career, you should be good at this.
+If you are looking for a cosmetology career and many benefits, you should be good at this.

 A client walks into a hair shop unable to articulate the haircut she desires or the appropriate length.
 This particular scene is familiar to me.
 The result of this is an unhappy customer with rude behavior to top with.